MSc Environmental Impact Assessment & Management / Course details

 Knowledge and understanding

-- Understand the range of techniques used for environmental measurement and monitoring.
+- Use a range of software for environmental data analysis and modelling

 Transferable skills and personal qualities